 For S/S 2017, I have seen sports influences in all product categories, giving fashion a laid-back feeling.
 Besides, I still find lots of blousons, denim, dresses and overalls.
 People these days focus on individual pieces, rather than a whole outfit.

-For our young segment, labels such as The Kooples, Zadig & Voltaire, Tiger Jeans, Gestuz, Just Female, Second Female, LEE, Essentiel and Mother are very relevant: they form a cool, modern, rock ''n' rroll look –, sexy and feminine with a sporty vibe.
+For our young segment, labels such as The Kooples, Zadig & Voltaire, Tiger Jeans, Gestuz, Just Female, Second Female, LEE, Essentiel and Mother are very relevant: they form a cool, modern, rock 'n' roll look – sexy and feminine with a sporty vibe.

 I would like to see more pieces that are independent from the seasons, more carry-overs.
-In terms of product categories, I am always on the lookout for easy everyday dresses which that you can wear on for every occasion.
+In terms of product categories, I am always on the lookout for easy everyday dresses that you can wear for every occasion.

 My latest discovery: the Munich-based label holyGhost.
 They create a feminine, relaxed and individual look.